oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * MUST support the slpf:rule_number Target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
 * SHOULD populate the Command Arguments field with "response_requested" : "complete”
 * MAY populate the Command Arguments field with the "insert_rule" : <integer> option
-* MUST populate the Command Arguments field with "response_requested" : “complete" if the insert_rule argument is populated
+* MUST populate the Command Arguments field with "response_requested" : “complete" if the insert_rule Argument is populated

 OpenC2 Consumers that receive and successfully parse ‘allow <target>’ Commands but cannot implement the ‘allow <target>’ :